-The Engineering and Operations Division is funded primarily by gas tax revenues.
+Gas Tax revenues primarily fund the Engineering and Operations Division.
 The Division is currently in the process of implementing program enhancements in pavement management and transportation system enhancements.
 The deteriorating condition of the County's roadway infrastructure and finding effective ways to fund capital maintenance for roads has been a key topic of discussion for several years.
 For the past 20 years, local governments have struggled with how to fund expensive road repairs with available resources.
-In 2004, a 1⁄2 cent sales surtax ballot initiative for pavement resurfacing was voted down by the electorate by a narrow margin.
-In 2012, another ballot initiative for a 3⁄4 cent sales surtax failed, leaving the issue of funding the County's \$380 million pavement management backlog unresolved.
-In 2014 a ballot initiative for transportation system improvements also failed.
+In 2004, a Yz cent sales surtax ballot initiative was voted down by the electorate by a narrow margin.
+In 2012, another ballot initiative for a sales surtax failed, leaving the issue of funding the County's \$380 million pavement management backlog unresolved.
+In 2014, a ballot initiative for transportation system improvements also failed.

 Tropical storms have demonstrated that flooding poses numerous challenges and dangers in the maintenance of the County's roadway network.
-The Division has developed a stormwater master plan and will continue to pursue a dedicated funding mechanism to pay for a comprehensive stormwater management program.
+The Division has developed a stormwater master plan.
+We will continue to pursue a dedicated funding mechanism to pay for a comprehensive stormwater management program.

 The Division will work with residents and interest groups to evaluate various funding mechanisms to pay for stormwater improvements for consideration by the County Commission.
 The division will continue its mission to ensure consistency of development proposals to the County's Comprehensive Plan.
 The Division will continue to provide its current level of service to the public for review of plans and to seek opportunities to improve multi-modal transportation.
-This initiative will require significant community participation and coordinated planning with other County Departments, especially Growth Management.
+This initiative requires significant community participation as well as coordinated planning with other County Departments, especially Growth Management.